 - Did anyone ever criticize me for working in a particular way?

-Remember, the best answer to the what are your weaknesses question will be in two parts.
+Remember, the best answer to the "what are your weaknesses" question should have two parts:

 - The weakness.

 - What you’re doing to correct it.